Orbital Welding Machine Engineered for Versatility

 - Wire Speeds up to 700 Inches per Minute

 - Patented Quick-Change Torch that is Rated at 350 Amps

 - Automatic Torch Height Control

-Tri Tool’s new orbital automated welding machines are designed from the ground up to deliver the superior precision, control, dependability, and ease-of-use that customers worldwide have come to expect.
+Tri Tool’s new orbital automated pipe and tube welding machines are designed from the ground up to deliver the superior precision, control, dependability, and ease-of-use that customers worldwide have come to expect.

 Advanced Programmable Multi-Process Welding Arc Controller

-Tri Tool’s AdaptARC mechanized orbital welding system is designed to facilitate every aspect of the welding procedure.
-Use AdaptARC’s OrbitMASTER controller to modify short arc for open root welding and eliminate the time consuming hot pass.
+Tri Tool’s AdaptARC mechanized orbital pipe and tube welding system is designed to facilitate every aspect of the welding procedure.
+Use AdaptARC’s OrbitMASTER controller to modify short arc for open root welding and eliminate the time-consuming hot pass.

 You can also loop programs to allow the same program to repeat multiple times allowing repeat processing of across similar characteristics to continue uninterrupted.

 Reduce technical support costs by operating an automated welding machine with full digital controls, eliminating frequent calibration required on other systems, saving precious time on the job.